The Motivational Podcasts You Need In 2021

 When I stopped commuting and started WFH 10

-years months ago, I didn't think I'd miss the subway much.
+years months ago, I didn't think I'd miss the Tube much.
 The crowding.
 The smells.
-But soon I realized something major was missing from my day: the motivational podcasts I listened to on the train.
+But soon I realised something major was missing from my day: the motivational podcasts I listened to on the train.

 I used to play episodes of The Longform Podcast, for example, to get myself fired up to do my job, network, and find new ways to tell a story.
 Other days, I'd need fitness inspo, and would cue up the Ali On The Run Show, which is about what keeps runners going.